 - 1. When you enter a game, you must make a full buy-in.
 At limit poker, a full buy-in is at least ten times the maximum bet for the game being played, unless designated otherwise. - 2.
 You are allowed to make only one short buy-in for a game.
 Adding to your stack is not considered a buy-in, and may be done in any quantity between hands. - 3.
-A player who is forced to transfer from a broken game or must-move game to a game of the same limit may continue to play the same amount of money, even if it is less than the minimum buy-in.
+A player coming from a broken game or must-move game to a game of the same limit may continue to play the same amount of money, even if it is less than the minimum buyin.
 A player switching games voluntarily must have the proper buy-in size for the new game.